Technical PaperApril 2026

 1. A CPU-based statistical transform that converts neurotypical predictions to neurodiverse predictions using connectivity effect sizes from 871 subjects across 20 clinical sites.

-2. A connectivity analysis pipeline identifying 820 significant inter-regional differences between ASD and TD groups across 4,950 tested connections.
+2. A connectivity analysis pipeline identifying 1,002 FDR-corrected significant connections (1,773 uncorrected) between ASD and TD groups across 4,950 tested pairs from 1,545 subjects at 36 sites, with site harmonization and age/sex covariates.

 3. A sensory profiling system that maps brain-level divergence onto seven functional networks (visual, auditory, motor, language, social, default mode, salience).